yodra/n8n-nodes-ynab/README.md

 - **Fetch budgets**: Retrieve the list of budgets defined in your YNAB account.
 - **Fetch categories**: Retrieve the list of categories for a budget in your YNAB account.
+- **Fetch transactions**: Retrieve the list of transactions for a budget in your YNAB account.

 ## Credentials